openfaas/docs/docs/architecture/production.md

 OpenFaaS Pro requires [Kubernetes](https://kubernetes.io/).

-It's recommended that you use a managed service from a public cloud provider such as GKE, AWS EKS or Digital Ocean Kubernetes.
-You can also deploy to your own infrastructure in the cloud or privately, on-premises.
+You can either use a managed Kubernetes service from a public cloud provider such as GKE, AWS EKS or Digital Ocean Kubernetes, or deploy to your own infrastructure in the cloud or privately, on-premises using something like K3s, Rancher, or OpenShift.

 These instructions apply for both Kubernetes, however OpenShift 3.x and 4.x are compatible with some additional tuning, which you can request via support.